George Tuckett (politician)

 George Joseph Tuckett (29 October 1873 – 19 November 1963) was an Australian politician.

-He was born at Burnt Creek near Dunolly to farmer James Henry Tuckett and Sarah Howard.
+Tuckett was born at Burnt Creek near Dunolly to farmer James Henry Tuckett and Sarah Howard.
 He became a farmer, and on 27 February 1901 married Margaret Ellen Tobin, with whom he had two children.
 In around 1929 he moved from Yalca to Nathalia; he also served on the Victorian Wheat Commission and the Water Trust Association of Victoria, and from 1915 to 1946 was on Numurkah Shire Council with three separate terms as president.

-In 1925 he was elected to the Victorian Legislative Council as a Country Party member for Northern Province.
+In 1925 Tuckett was elected to the Victorian Legislative Council as a Country Party member for Northern Province.
 He was Assistant Minister of Labour from 1935 to 1942 and Minister of Lands from 1942 to 1943; from 1943 to 1945 he was Assistant Minister of Public Works.
 He was blind from around 1953.
 Tuckett retired from politics in 1955, and died at Nathalia in 1963.